Family Fostering Logo

 The foster carer should talk to the child about stealing and let them know that stealing is not acceptable.
 Some children and young people are able to reflect on their behaviours and may be able to apologise and a suitable sanction could be put in place.

-See Positive Relationships and Behaviour Management Procedure, Discipline and Sanctions.
+See Positive Relationships and Behaviour Support Procedure, Discipline and Sanctions.

 In addition, a child or young person should be made aware that this behaviour is against the law and there could be consequences around this.